Ghost Story (1981 film): Plot

-Back in the present, Ricky and Sears reveal that the Chowder Society never talked about it again, not even with each other.
-Due to Eva's reputation, the townsfolk were relieved when she'd gone missing and assumed that she'd simply skipped town.
-However, they admit that her death has haunted them all these years.
-Whereas Sears is dubious, both Ricky and Don believe that Alma and Eva are the same woman and that her ghost has returned to seek revenge.
-Don suggests they go to Eva's old house to confront the past and her ghost once and for all.
-They go there, but Don falls on the rotting stairs and breaks his leg.
+Back in the present, Ricky and Don believe that Alma and Eva are the same woman and that her ghost has returned to seek revenge.
+Don suggests they go to Eva's old house to confront her ghost once and for all.
+There, Don falls through the rotting stairs and breaks his leg.
 Sears leaves in his car to seek help, leaving Don and Ricky behind.
 While driving through the snowstorm, Sears comes upon Eva's apparition.
-He slams on the brakes and swerves to the side of the road.
-He survives, but is attacked and killed by Fenny Bate, one of Eva's accomplices.
-Ricky realizes something's happened to Sears and leaves to get help.
-He's picked up by Gregory Bate, who tells him of Eva's plans for them both, but Ricky stabs him and escapes, telling the authorities to pull Eva's car up from the lake to reveal her body inside.
+He survives being swerved off the road but is attacked and killed by Fenny Bate, one of Eva's accomplices.
+Ricky realizes that something has happened to Sears and leaves to get help.
+He is picked up by Gregory Bate, who tells him of Eva's plans for them both, but Ricky stabs him and escapes.
+Ricky tells the authorities to pull Eva's car up from the lake to reveal her body inside.
 This is intercut with Don, who confronts the rotting specter of Alma/Eva.
-Ricky and the authorities drag out the ancient car and wrench open the rusted, corroded door.
-The rotting corpse of Eva lunges into view and falls harmlessly to the ground.
-Now that the truth about Eva is known, Don is spared from her vengeance, and the town is restored to peace.
+Ricky and the authorities drag out the car and wrench open the rusted, corroded door.
+The rotting corpse of Eva falls harmlessly to the ground.
+Now that the truth about Eva is known, Don is spared from her vengeance and the town is restored to peace.